createcentury/createcentury/README.md

 ## 🗓️ 今日の名言

 <!--START_SECTION:quote-->
-🗓️ 2025-11-02
+🗓️ 2025-11-03
-💬 "You really can change the world if you care enough." — Marian Wright Edelman
+💬 "There is only one way to happiness and that is to cease worrying about things which are beyond the power of our will." — Epictetus
 <!--END_SECTION:quote-->